mkdadi/LibDate/README.md

 >"This library provides with various functions to work on **Dates** ranging in the years 1-1-1950 to 31-12-2049, and also on different formats for printing and scanning dates.
 Functions available through this library are mentioned below"

+_**Installation procedure for this library is given in releases section, please take a look before trying**_

 #### Data Types
 * Day
 * WeekDay